In Conversation with Angel One

 Angel One Network is a founding member of Equation Angels along with angel groups in Kitchener and London and, more recently, Windsor.
 These four groups came together to create sustainable, modern angel investor network.

-Together, under the Equation banner, we have about 125 investors interesting in passive income 2022 strategies.
+Together, under the Equation banner, we have about 125 investors.
 This means more capital on the table to support more founders.
 This also means consolidated screening and application process, check out this link.
 Before Equation Angels was formed, companies would have to apply to 4 different angel groups and make 4 different pitches to try to get their funding.
 Now, it is one application pitched to all 125 members in one go.

 How do you find and get in front of the deals you want to be a part of?